kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

 ## When to use

-Orleans is a very useful tool for writing applications with complicated business logic in an environment that should be scalable.
+Orleans is a very useful tool for writing applications with complicated business logic, and scaling requirements.
-It is less useful when your application only contains simple CRUD logic.
+It is less useful when your application will only contain simple CRUD logic.
+In that case, a REST API will be easier to set up and maintain.

 ## Hosting

-Orleans projects can be hosted on multiple platforms, in multiple configurations.
+Orleans projects can be hosted on [multiple platforms, in multiple configurations.][7]
 To me, [kubernetes hosting][5] seems the most interesting, because it is very scalable, and provider-agnostic.

 ## Conclusion